RagnarB83/ash-documentation/docs/plotting.rst

 list is typically a list of intensities.
 Typically these quantities come from a current or previous ASH job.
 Gaussian broadening is used.

-The output is a broadened data-file (e.g. Spectrum.dat), a stick-spectrum file (e.g. Spectrum.stk) and an image file (e.g Spectrum.png)
+The output is a broadened data-file (e.g. Spectrum.dat), a stick-spectrum file (e.g. Spectrum.stk) and an image file (e.g Spectrum.png),
+the latter requires Matplotlib.

 Options: